Pitch-accent language: Welsh

 In Welsh a stress accent usually comes on the penultimate syllable (with a few exceptions accented on the final, such as the word Cymraeg "Welsh"), and is usually on a low pitch followed by a rising pitch.
 "In Welsh, the stressed syllable is associated with lower pitch than less stressed or unstressed syllables ...
 However, the post-stress syllable in Welsh is typically produced on a higher pitch."
 It is believed that this came about because late Brythonic (the ancestor of Welsh) had a penultimate accent that was pronounced with a high pitch.
 When the final vowels of words were lost, the high pitch remained on what was now the final syllable, but the stress moved to the new penultimate.
 Thus LHL changed to LH, with the stress on the low syllable.

 Although it is usually said that the high pitch is in the final syllable of the word, an acoustic study of Anglesey Welsh found that in that dialect at least the peak of the tone was actually in the penultimate syllable, thus the last two syllables were L+H* L.

+Scottish Gaelic

+Several northern dialects of Scottish Gaelic, such as those of Lewis, Wester Ross and Strathnaver, feature pitch accents which derive from vowel hiatus.
+For instance, the words bò "cow" and bodha "reef" are a minimal pair, but the former is pronounced with a level or rising tone, as /gd/, and the latter with a falling tone beginning rising or high, as /gd/.
+A similar tonal contrast is found in ostensibly disyllabic words.
+Scottish Gaelic has a phenomenon of epenthesis whereby certain consonant clusters (see here for a full list) feature a repeating, equally stressed vowel, creating a second syllable whose vowel is considered a unit with, or echo of, the first.
+This can be seen in the minimal pair falbh "to leave", pronounced /gd/ with a rising tone across the word and both syllables equally stressed, and falamh "empty", pronounced /gd/ with a rising tone followed by a falling one.

+Ternes claimed that Scottish Gaelic is inherently a pitch-accent language, which manifests in the dialects of Argyll as glottalisation akin to stød.